-- The target environment will be available until the database copy has reached the target server.
-After that point, the environment will be offline until the refresh process is completed.
+- The target environment is available until the database copy has reached the target server.
+After that point, the environment is offline until the refresh process is completed.

-- The refresh will affect only the application and Financial Reporting databases.
+- The refresh affects only the application and Financial Reporting databases.

 - No file stored in Azure blob storage is copied from one environment to another.
 This includes document attachments and custom Microsoft Office templates.
-These documents won't be changed and will remain in their current state.
+These documents won't be changed and remains in their current state.

-- All users except the Admin user and other internal service user accounts will be unavailable.
+- All users except the Admin user and other internal service user accounts are unavailable.
 This process allows the Admin user to delete or obfuscate data before allowing other users back into the system.

 - The Admin user must make required configuration changes, such as reconnecting integration endpoints to specific services or URLs.

-- Any user with a role of Project owner or Environment manager in LCS will have access to the SQL and machine credentials for all non-production environments.
+- Any user with a role of Project owner or Environment manager in LCS has access to the SQL and machine credentials for all nonproduction environments.